 Replace The Faulty Motherboard/CPU

-Therefore, I took my motherboard and CPU to a technician to get it checked for hardware faults, and when present, I had to replace these components to get out of the trouble.
-Learn about what you need to look for when buying a motherboard and how long a motherboard lasts.
+While observing the process, it became necessary to replace these components to resolve the issue.
+Learn what you need to look for when buying a motherboard and how long a motherboard lasts.

 It is a technical error I experienced while updating my Windows 11.
 The installation failed midway, leading to this error.
 Using my experience in tech, I could solve the error in the above ways, though I had to be careful not to mess with any crucial settings on my PC.